10. FinanceThe finance page lets you keep track of how you are spending and making money each week.

 Ground Maintenance - Although your groundsman will only take a small salary, he will have costs for the week and not only in the preparation of the wicket, but to maintain the spectator areas.
 Details of spectator area costs are given in the ground section.

-Costs for Salaries - All your players and backroom staff need to be paid, and this is where that cost will show.
+Salaries - All your players need to be paid, and this is where that cost will show.

 Costs for Youth Academy - Showing the level of investment into your youth academy.